 Item Templates are created and maintained at a Rule Set Level only.
 Item Templates are used as templates from which “Items” can be created and added to given character in the same Rule Set.

 EXP: Let’s say you created an “Arrow” Item Template for your “D&D” Rule Set.
-When you go into your character and select to “Add” and item a list of all the item templates associated with the Rule Set this character is joined is displayed, from here you can select the “Arrow” Item Template you created previously and select “Add”.
+When you go into your character and select to “Add” an item, a list of all the item templates associated with the Rule Set this character is joined is displayed, from here you can select the “Arrow” Item Template you created previously and select “Add”.
 From this template an “Arrow” Item is created and associated with your character.

-A large number of metadata for an Item Template can be provided, there are over 20 fields of data which can be stored and copied to Added items.
+A large number of metadata fields for an Item Template can be provided, there are over 20 fields of data which can be stored and copied to Added items.
 Those fields are:

 Items exist only at a character level.
-From within a character the inventory screen displays all of their associated items.
+From within a character, the inventory screen displays all of their associated items.
 There are 2 methods to add an item to a character:

-Changes or updates made to items do not affect the Item Template from when the item was deployed.
+*NOTE* Changes or updates made to items do not affect the Item Template from when the item was deployed.
 For instance if you “Add” a Long Sword from the Long Sword item template in the rule set, then edit the item to change it’s stats, description, or other fields, no updates will be made to the Item Template.